 Lavender and Gold

-guilloché separated by bright pinstripes of black and
+guilloche of wavy lines separated by bright pinstripes of black

-gold.
-These elegant cufflinks reflect the Art Deco era's
+and gold.
+These elegant cufflinks reflect the Art Deco

-The 14kt gold backs are closed and provide a solid base to support and protect the enamel work.
-Note the thick cross bars and sturdy "three-toed" brackets that hold these cufflinks on the cuff.
-The maker, Krementz & Company, took great care in every aspect of its cufflinks.
+The solid, closed gold backs of the cufflinks provide a sturdy base to support and protect the enamel work.
+Note the thick cross bars and trifid (three-toed) brackets that hold these cufflinks on the cuff.
+The maker, Krementz & Company, took great care in every aspect of the design and crafting of its cufflinks.

-The cross bars are stamped with the maker's mark of Krementz & Company - the profile of a stylized collar button (similar to a two-handled umbrella).
+The cross bars are stamped with the maker's mark of Krementz & Company - the profile of a stylized collar button (similar in appearance to an upturned umbrella).
 To the left of the maker's mark "14K" is stamped for the purity of the gold.
-Krementz was founded in 1866 and created elegant cufflinks and other jewels during the late 19th and for much of the 20th century.
+Krementz was founded in 1866 and created fine cufflinks and other jewels during the late 19th and through much of the 20th century.